nixworks/public/news/2008/11/7/a-doctored-photo-of-north-korean-kim-jong-il-released-wednesday-renews-speculation-about-the-leader-s-health.md

 2. [North Korea commemorates the one-year anniversary of the death of former Leader Kim Jong-il. ](/news/2012/12/17/north-korea-commemorates-the-one-year-anniversary-of-the-death-of-former-leader-kim-jong-il.md) _Context: Kim Jong-il, North Korea_
 3. [Kim Jong-un, the leader of North Korea, leads thousands of officials in a memorial service for his father Kim Jong-il, the former leader, who died on 17 December 2011. ](/news/2012/12/16/kim-jong-un-the-leader-of-north-korea-leads-thousands-of-officials-in-a-memorial-service-for-his-father-kim-jong-il-the-former-leader-wh.md) _Context: Kim Jong-il, North Korea_
 4. [North Korea's state agency KCNA announces the country will launch a satellite sometime between December 10 and December 22.
 The launch will take place around the time of South Korea's presidential election on December 19 and close to the first anniversary of the death of former leader Kim Jong-il.
 South Korean officials, as well as the US, believe that the isolated state is testing long-range missile technology with the aim of developing an intercontinental ballistic missile. ](/news/2012/12/1/north-korea-s-state-agency-kcna-announces-the-country-will-launch-a-satellite-sometime-between-december-10-and-december-22-the-launch-will.md) _Context: Kim Jong-il, North Korea_
-5. [North Korean leader Kim Jong-un is given two posts in the Workers' Party of Korea previously held by his father Kim Jong-Il, including chairman of the party's Central Military Commission and a standing member of the Politburo. ](/news/2012/04/12/north-korean-leader-kim-jong-un-is-given-two-posts-in-the-workers-party-of-korea-previously-held-by-his-father-kim-jong-il-including-chair.md) _Context: Kim Jong-il, North Korea_
+5. [A giant statue of Kim Jong-il is unveiled in North Korea ahead of the 70th anniversary of his birthday. ](/news/2012/02/15/a-giant-statue-of-kim-jong-il-is-unveiled-in-north-korea-ahead-of-the-70th-anniversary-of-his-birthday.md) _Context: Kim Jong-il, North Korea_